-Since March 2014, users can bind their bank cards to the application and purchase different goods or services directly on WeChat (“Mobile Wallet”): phone bills,
+Since March 2014, users can bind their bank cards to the application and The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar... different goods or services directly on WeChat (“Mobile Wallet”): phone bills,

 hotel room reservation, taxi services, movie tickets, food delivery, … and a large choice of many other products for sale on JD.com, the second largest e-commerce website in China with an integrated interface on WeChat.
 At least one in five active WeChat users has set up “Payments” function.
 Furthermore, WeChat offline payments became possible at brick-and-mortar stores, live events, vending machines, restaurants, and hotels, via QR codes.

 What’s more, everybody can create a “public account” on WeChat, to promote whatever they want to their subscribers.
 Media organizations use it to promote their news articles, while companies use it to promote their brands, products and services.
 Today it has become a “must-have” marketing and communication tool in China.

 WeChat has shown a very innovative spirit in launching different promotional events.
 For example, the Chinese New Year campaign launched by WeChat and started in 2014, which virtualized the traditional “red envelope” (Hong Bao in Chinese).
 WeChat users could send a lump sum of cash to a specific group of friends or individuals on the application.
 On New Year’s Day and New Year’s Eve in 2015, 200 million bank cards were bound to WeChat, and the “red envelope” was sent and received 3.27 billion times in the New Year festival!